edria-li/Edria-Capstone-Project/README.md

 # Edria's Capstone Project
-This is a code I used for my Capstone project on data scraping sustainability related scores on Yahoo Finance based on a list of Nasdaq tickers.
+This is a code I used for my Capstone project on the effects of Mandatory ESG Disclosure on firm-level ESG scores.
+This scraps the avaialble sustainability related scores in Yahoo Finance based on 8000+ Nasdaq tickers.
 This code was created with the help of Deepseek AI.